 Carlo Celano (1625-1693)

-undertaken by young men and women of means from northern
+educational travels undertaken by young men and women of

-Renaissance.
-Typically, the “tour” was said to have
+Middle Ages and Renaissance.
+Typically, the “tour” was

-started in the late 1600s and gone on until mass travel of
+said to have started in the late 1600s and gone on until

-the late 19th century and especially the 20th century made
+mass travel of the late 19th century and especially the

 Naples was somewhat late in winding up on the itinerary of the Grand Tour.
 The late 1600s, in fact, would have been a terrible time to visit Naples: the Spanish Empire was crumbling (Naples was the largest city in that empire); the deadly plague of 1656 had cut the population in half and those who weren’t dead or dying were trying to get out of the city, not into it.
 (See Naples in the 1600s.)
 Naples didn’t start attracting Grand Tour attention until the early 1700s with the discovery of Pompeii, Paestum and Herculaneum.
 By the mid-to-late 1700s, the Goethes and William Hamiltons were swarming through Naples and the flood started; they all came and went nuts writing books—or chapters of books—about the city and the kingdom of Naples.
 (Perhaps it ended semi-officially with Mark Twain's grand anti-Grand Tour, The Innocents Abroad.)